-Strategies to help Parents of Young Children to keep singing at home
+Strategies to Help Parents of Young Children to

 In my elementary music classroom, songs are an integral part of almost every activity.
 We sing songs of greeting, we use songs in singing games, we use songs to extract teaching concepts, we sing songs that help us learn about cultures and historical events, we sing silly songs and we sing for the sheer joy of singing.